Skip to main content

 WorkspaceDetail.png

-• Editing: Editing a use case allows the user to update its name, description, business objective, business value, business KPI and accuracy impact.
+• Editing: Users have the ability to modify a use case's name, description, business objective, business value, business KPI, and accuracy impact.

-• Importing: Importing a use case empowers users to collaborate with people outside of the user group and even outside of their license.
-It also provides an intuitive way to start exploring exemplary templates from the Use Case Library.
+• Importing: Importing a use case enables collaboration with individuals outside of the team or license.
+It also offers a convenient way to explore pre-existing templates from the Use Case Library.